dimagi/commcare-hq/docs/couch_to_sql_models.rst

 * Remove the old couch model
 * Add the couch class to `deletable_doc_types <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cleanup/deletable_doc_types.py>`_
 * Remove any couch views that are no longer used.
-Remember this may require a reindex; see the `main db migrationo docs <https://commcare-hq.readthedocs.io/migrations.html>`_
+Remember this may require a reindex; see the `main db migration docs <https://commcare-hq.readthedocs.io/migrations.html>`_

 `Sample PR 3 <https://github.com/dimagi/commcare-hq/pull/26027>`_